-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 7/22/2022 ъ.
-DISTRICT OFFICE, FILE WAVE, AND NOMBER CENTYR-RD-2022-100 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Iowa County/parish/borough: Linn City: Ely Center coordinates of site (lat/long in degree decimal format): Lat.
-41.876808° N, Long92.609569° W. Universal Transverse Mercator: UTM Z 15 NAD 83 Name of nearest waterbody: Hoosier Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Iowa River Name of watershed or Hydrologic Unit Code (HUC): 7080208 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 3/28/2022 n DICEDICE OFFICE TOTAL TO STABLED A NID NITINGDED CELUX DD 2022 205 В. DISTRICT OFFICE.
+FILE NAME.
+AND NUMBER: CENIVIVE-KD -2022-305

+C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Iowa County/parish/borough: Butler City: Shell Rock Center coordinates of site (lat/long in degree decimal format): Lat.
+42.742169° N, Long92.608412° W. Universal Transverse Mercator: UTM Z 15 NAD 83 Name of nearest waterbody: Shell Rock River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Iowa River Name of watershed or Hydrologic Unit Code (HUC): 7080202 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: ☐ Field Determination.
-Date(s): 5/25/2022 CTION II: SUMMARY OF FINDINGS Α. RHA SECTION 10 DETERMINATION OF JURISDICTION. revi re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the lew area.
+Date: 3/28/2022 ☐ Field Determination.
+Date(s): SE( A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION.
+Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the lew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Pick List "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 14.2 linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
 Limits (boundaries) of jurisdiction based on: Not Applicable.
 Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Wetland O is an isolated non-jurisdictional wetland.
-There is an unland between Wetland O and the road.
+Explain: There is a small pond present in the project area that is currently used for obtaining sand and gravel.
+This feature is excluded from jurisdiction because it is actively used and was constructed in an upland.